isgo-golgo13/kind-k8s-clusterops-kickstarter/README.md

-# KinD K8s ClusterOps Spin-up Guide
+# KinD K8s ClusterOps Spin-Up Guide

 This guide shows how to spin up and operate the lifecycle of a Docker-in-Docker K8s cluster using KinD.